Table of contents

 Social proof is a powerful sales technique.
 If readers know that other people appreciated your book, they're more likely to give it a read themselves.
 If you have relevant, impressive awards to talk about, add them to your cover.

-Testing Your Book Cover Ideas
+Test Your Book Cover Ideas

 When designing a cover, chances are, you'll end up with a few different ideas.
-You'll want to go with the option that will help you sell the most books.
-But how can you predict which cover readers will be most impressed by?
+You'll want to go with the option that will help you sell the most books, but how can you predict which cover readers will be most impressed by?

 Fortunately for us, there is a way.
 You can use PickFu.

-The Last Word on Book Cover Ideas
+Last Word on Book Cover Ideas